Open-Source-Compliance/package-analysis/tools/automatization/Readme.md

 1. Move ReadmeXXXXX.txt and SPDX2TVXXXXX.spdx to input folder

-2. Replace your name instead of XXXXX in "Person: XXXXX" in  config.yaml
+2. Replace your name instead of XXXXX in "your_name : XXXX" in  config.yaml

 Note: